 Many German companies are very well positioned in their field and often have the necessary innovative strength to survive in international competition.
 In order to remain competitive in the future, they must be able to react more flexibly to new market conditions.
 Shorter development cycles and a more volatile market environment, characterized by digitization, place new demands on a company’s work.

-- Agile Coach: The Agile Coach does not – unlike a management consultant – show employees solutions, but rather how they can develop solutions themselves.
-In addition, the Coach ensures that agile principles and methods are adhered to in daily work.
-An Agile Coach may be called in externally but can also work from with the company ranks.
+The agile goach does not – unlike a management consultant – show employees solutions, but rather how they can develop solutions themselves.
+In addition, the coach ensures that agile principles and methods are adhered to in daily work.
+An agile coach may be called in externally but can also work from with the company ranks.
 This can be of great advantage when it comes to designing concrete solutions.
-In other words, the Agile Coach is not a solution provider, but rather indicates possible solutions through observation and reflection.
+In other words, the agile coach is not a solution provider, but rather indicates possible solutions through observation and reflection.

-- Sprints / Daily Stand-up: To complete the anglicisms around Agility, there are also Sprints and Daily Stand-ups.
-The latter are more or less synonymous with daily Scrum meetings, which are usually limited to 15 minutes and – to keep the meeting short – are held standing up.
+To complete the anglicisms around agility, there are also sprints and daily stand-ups.
+The latter are more or less synonymous with daily scrum meetings, which are usually limited to 15 minutes and – to keep the meeting short – are held standing up.
 These meetings are designed to make product development teams more productive and efficient.
-Sprints are regular, repetitive workflows – also called Iterations – and have the goal of producing a Product Increment or functional intermediate product in the Scrum team.
-Originally set at 30 days, such Sprints are nowadays usually limited to one or two weeks.
-This ensures that the Scrum team does not get lost in the details but concentrates on the basic functionality of the intermediate product.
+Sprints are regular, repetitive workflows – also called Iterations – and have the goal of producing a product increment or functional intermediate product in the scrum team.
+Originally set at 30 days, such sprints are nowadays usually limited to one or two weeks.
+This ensures that the scrum team does not get lost in the details but concentrates on the basic functionality of the intermediate product.

 In our guide, we accompany you step by step on the way to a successful IoT business model.